Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Introduction

 Our contributions are as follows.
-In \Cref{sec:algebra} we view the decorated versions of the Connes-Kreimer and Grossman-Larson Hopf algebras as functors \(\cat{Vec} \to \cat{Hopf}\).
-We use Foissy's result that \(\hck(U)\) (from now on \(\hck\), omitting the vector space \(U\) of decorations, argument of the functor) is cofree to think of \(\hck\) as a \(\binf\)-algebras \cite{F2017}, and revisit Hoffman's duality result with \(\hgl\) in this framework.
-A thorough review of the Oudom-Guin result about pre-Lie algebras \cite{OG08} and its implications in the study of differential operators concludes the first section.
+In \Cref{sec:algebra} we view the decorated versions of $\hck$ and $\hgl$ as functors from the category of finite-dimensional vector spaces \(\cat{Vec} \) to the category of graded, connected Hopf algebras \( \cat{gcHopf}\).
+We use Foissy's result \cite{Foi2002}, building on work of Broadhurst and Kreimer \cite{BK2000}, that \(\hck\) is a commutative \(\binf\)-algebra \cite{F2017}, and revisit Hoffman's duality result with \(\hgl\) in this framework.
+A thorough review of the Oudom-Guin result on the universal enveloping algebra of a pre-Lie algebra \cite{OG08} and its implications in the study of differential operators concludes the first section.